 This Package allows the gateway to act in four main modes:

-MG autonomous handling of remote pause and resume requests where the MGC is notified of RTP stream state change.
+MG autonomous handling of pause and resume requests from a remote RTP receiver where the MGC is notified of RTP stream state change.
+The MG acts in the RTP sender role.

-MGC controlled handling of remote pause and resume requests where the MGC is notified of pause and resume messages from a remote RTP sender and provides a response to the MG regarding the action to take.
+MGC controlled handling of pause and resume requests from a remote RTP receiver where the MGC is notified of pause and resume messages from a remote RTP receiver and provides a response to the MG regarding the action to take.
+The MG acts in the RTP sender role.

-MGC initiated remote pause/resume requests where the MGC receives the pause and resume request results from MG.
+MGC initiated pause/resume requests towards a remote RTP sender where the MGC receives the pause and resume request results from MG.
+The MG acts in the RTP receiver role.

-MGC initiated local pause/resume requests where the MGC receives the pause and resume request results from MG.
+MGC initiated local pause/resume requests towards a remote RTP receiver where the MGC receives the local pause and local resume request results from MG.
+The MG acts in the RTP sender role.

-The procedures for these modes are described in clauses 8.6.3 to 8.6.7.
-Clauses 8.6.1 and 8.6.2 provide general procedures these modes.
+The procedures for these modes are described in clauses 9.6.3 to 9.6.7.
+Clauses 9.6.1 and 9.6.2 provide general procedures these modes.